waldinho/james-waller.co.uk/README.md

 Main template files (wordpress) from portfolio.

 This is now an old version of my portfolio.
+Should be retired soon actually.